-Feeling excited about a new public holiday this year, but unsure of the significance and why it’s so important that Aotearoa is commemorating this special time?
+Feeling excited for Matariki this year, but unsure of the significance and why it’s so important that Aotearoa is commemorating this special time?

 The rise of Matariki signifies the beginning of the Māori New Year and is a time to acknowledge the year just been, celebrate the present times and prepare for the next year.
 Historically as part of this preparation for the next year, tohunga (experts or priests), would look to Matariki to signal whether the coming harvest would be plentiful; the brighter and clearer the constellation, the warmer growing season to come and a better harvest.